 “The introduction of a major one-piece core assembly gave crankcase construction a quantum leap forward,” says Dick Boyer, World Products Operations Director.
-“This happened when foundry man Chuck Fennel working in collaboration with Bill Mitchell decisively revised the core alignment conception.”
+“This happened at the beginning of this century when foundry man Chuck Fennel working in collaboration with Bill Mitchell decisively revised the core alignment conception.”

-It was smart work for they had pioneered an important technique in the production of cast-iron competition engine blocks that synchronized the cylinders—ensuring they would all remain in their correct relative positions.
-The evolution distinguished itself by the proximity of its mounting points for machining operations.
-The new layout employs internal fixing points located within the pan rails compared to its predecessor which relied mostly on external pads.
+In so doing, they pioneered an important technique in the production of cast-iron competition engine blocks that synchronized the cylinders—ensuring they would all remain in their correct relative positions.
+The evolution also distinguished itself by the proximity of its mounting points for machining operations.
+The new layout employed internal fixing points located within the pan rails compared to its predecessor, which relied mostly on external pads.

 Closer dimensional tolerance yielded several obvious benefits.
 Of course, consistent cylinder wall thickness promotes increased power.
 But equally important for the race engine builder is the fact that there are fewer failures during the machining processes.

 Late in 2012, PBM-Erson purchased the engine specialist World Products.
-Since then, Boyer’s progress in repairing its ebbing reputation has been noteworthy, if not remarkable.
+Since then, Boyer’s progress in repairing its ebbing reputation has been noteworthy.